 - Be prepared.
 While a normal one-on-one can occasionally be awkward, a remote one-on-one video call can be downright painful if there are lulls or silences in the conversation.
 Make sure you’ve come with updates on anything brought up in your previous 1on1.
 You should also come with at least a few questions to ask your employees.
 These should not be focused only on their work — their personal well-being is just as important.
 You may also want to track changes in their happiness over time, in a private document or task, so you’re more aware of any trends and can proactively address ongoing issues in subsequent meetings.

-If you’re concerned about losing touch with your remote team, daily stand-ups are the easiest way to maintain visibility and transparency.
+If you’re concerned about losing touch with your team because of remote management, daily stand-ups are the easiest way to maintain visibility and transparency.
 They allow you to ensure alignment on priorities, know what work is being accomplished and what is blocked, and identify opportunities for collaboration.

 How you host these stand-ups will likely depend on your team size.
 While a video conference works for a team of five people, bigger teams might find a Slack thread more efficient.
 Managers can post “Stand-Up” in a team channel, and everyone can simply respond with what they’re working on for the day.